nkkize/nkkize.github.io/_posts/2020-10-13-chatbot-development-and-user-context.md

 fig-caption: # Add figcaption (optional)
 tags: [Chatbots, user-context]
 ---
 We are living in the era of technological advancement where we are able to communicate with the computers in a natural way using the natural language we speak.
-We use voice and chat based assistants and devices such as Google home and google Assistant, Amazon Alexa etc eveery day.
+We use voice and chat based assistants, and devices such as Google home, and google Assistant, Amazon Alexa etc. every day.
 Lets think about how these applications work.
-The natural language processing tools and services helps us to convert the voice to text, and process the text to understand the intent of what we speak.
-Based on the intent and other extracted informations from the said text, the assistant makes wise decisions to reply in a smarter way.
-But this is not enough, sometimes have to understand much more than this to reply .
+The natural language processing tools and services help us to convert the voice to text, and process the converted text to get the intent of what we speak.
+Based on the intent and other extracted informations from the text, the assistant makes wise decisions to reply back.
+But this is not enough, sometimes we have to understand much more than this to reply in a smarter way.

 <img src="https://media3.giphy.com/media/Up7LOrG2RI89zDa0tC/200.gif?cid=ecf05e47y5d5drbust7n9zsu2lak3ezjb5v5hs3hbs1aotxj&rid=200.gif&ct=g" width="175px">